“Moses was 120 years old when he died, yet his eyesight was clear, and he was as strong as ever.”

 I think on a deeper level, as we get older, our spiritual vision can get out of focus.
 As we progress through life, there is a tendancy to gravitate towards the comfortable, the familiar, and the safe ways of doing things.
 We avoid the risks that we might have taken when we were younger.
 While this may lead to a peaceful existence, I’m not sure that this is the plan God has for us.

 It is important that we stay in step with what God is doing in every generation.
-It is not going to look the same as it did 20, 30, or 40 years ago when I was a younger man.
-If I am going to stay relevant as a leader, though, I am going to have to keep my spiritual reading glasses handy so that I can clearly see how the Holy Spirit is working today.
+Things are not going to look the same as they did 20, 30, or 40 years ago when I was a younger man.
+If I am going to stay relevant as a leader, though, I am going to have to keep my spiritual reading glasses handy so that I can clearly see how the Holy Spirit is working and moving today.

 How is your vision?